AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 ## Audience Criteria {#audience-criteria}

 Similar to Marketo Smart Lists, Audience Criteria attributes allow you to define your target audience.
+You can target known or unknown leads using inferred, lead, or company attributes (or a combination thereof).

-There are several attributes to choose from.
+There are _many_ attribute combinations to choose from.
 In this example we're targeting all known leads in California who work at a company with more than 50 employees.

 1. Grab the Lead State attribute and drag it to the right.